Miro193/SEP01_Project/README.md

     *   Finnish
     *   Persian
     *   Chinese
-*   **Dynamic Language Switching:** Users can switch the applications language on-the-fly from a menu available on every page,
-* providing a seamless and user-friendly experience.
+*   **Dynamic Language Switching:** Users can switch the applications language on-the-login page from a menu available on login page, providing a seamless and user-friendly experience.
-*   **Resource Bundle-Based:** The localization is implemented using Javas ResourceBundle framework, which makes it easy to add new
-* languages or modify existing translations without changing the applications source code.
+*   **Database is used for localization:** The localization is implemented using database, which makes it more convenient to add new languages or modify existing translations without changing the applications source code.

 This feature will significantly enhance the project and demonstrate a robust architecture that can be ready for further localization or for further expansion of the application.

 In addition we will also make more test files to test the correctness of the localizations during this course.